5 Reasons to start your wedding ceremony on time

-No-one wants to be perceived as rude, arrogant or entitled…..or worse a bridezilla.
+No-one wants to be perceived as rude, arrogant or entitled…..or worse a bridezilla or groomzilla.
 They won’t say it to your face, but believe me, that’s what the guests will be thinking if you arrive late.

-- You don’t want to eat into your photos or party time
+- You don’t want to eat into your party time

 The wedding day has so many elements.
 It’s tough to cram it all in.
 When you arrive late to the ceremony, it throws the whole timeline off for all the vendors.
-The photographer will be sweating about getting the best bridal party photos before the sun goes down.
-They may even have to skip some of the family photos.
-Also cue frantic running around behind the scenes to delay the canapes and starter.
+The photographer will be sweating about getting the best I Do Crew photos before the sun goes down because you can’t skip the family photos.
+Also cue frantic running around by the caterer behind the scenes to delay the starter.

-You will still want the speeches, the cake-cutting, the first dance etc so where you will really feel the pinch from starting late, is at the end of the night, when you are enjoying yourself on the dance floor and the venue tells you it’s all over red rover!
+You will still want the photos, the speeches, the cake-cutting, the first dance etc so where you will really feel the pinch from starting late is at the end of the night, when you are enjoying yourself on the dancefloor and the venue tells you it’s all over red rover!
 Believe me when I say, you’ll regret starting the ceremony late then.